Network management for licensed early childhood services

 Applicants will submit their application to the Ministry of Education.
 The Secretary for Education will assess whether the applicant and people involved in the governance of the proposed service are ‘fit and proper’ and whether the proposed service is financially viable.
 These assessments will be provided to the Minister of Education.

-The Minister of Education will consider the Secretary’s assessments and also consider matters such as alignment with the National Statement, community need and existing service availability, and licensing history.
+The Minister of Education will consider the Secretary’s assessments and also consider matters such as community need and existing service availability, and licensing history.
 The Minister will then decide whether to approve the application.
 If approved, the holder² must apply for a licence before starting to operate (see Licensing section below).
 Being granted network approval does not guarantee a licence will subsequently be granted.

 • Applicant means the individual, group of people or entity that intends to operate a licensed early childhood service.